 Once I made it to Rogers Pass at about 4pm I had a decision to make.
 I got my stove out and cooked dinner at 12,000 feet.
-My family was doing weather recon for me (thanks!!) and it looked like what would have been Day 8 was supposed to have crappy weather.
-The last ~10 miles were 100% above treeline and the vast majority above 12,500 feet--this was really the absolute worst place for for bad weather.
-Day 7 had been my best weather so far and since I was still feeling pretty good, I decided that I should go ahead and make a push for the finish at Berthoud Pass.
+My family was doing weather recon for me (thanks!!) and it looked like the next day was supposed to have lousy weather.
+The last section was 100% above treeline and mostly above 12,500 feet.
+This was the worst possible place to have bad weather.

 This was easily my toughest day.